Departmental Structure, Governance and Leadership

 The ECC Director reports to the City Manager.
 The Director oversees all operations of the center, implementation of procedures in support of established policies, short- and long-term planning, and budget development.
 The Deputy Director oversees operational functions within the ECC, including teletype, call-taking and police dispatching.
 The Deputy Director assumes responsibility for the center in the absence of the Director.
 The overall staff of the ECC are divided into four functional sections:

-• Administration: The Administrative Section is responsible for administrative functions that support the ECC, including accreditation, compliance, policy management, budgeting, purchasing, payroll, personnel management and record keeping.
+- Administration: This section is responsible for administrative functions that support the ECC, including compliance, policy management, budgeting, purchasing, payroll, personnel management and record keeping.

 Department Leadership